Who collects your data

-We would like to remind you that processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation shall be prohibited.
+We would like to remind you that processing sensitive data (i.e. personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation) shall be prohibited.

 In the aforementioned cases, the subject should agree to data processing.

 We will keep your personal data – collected pursuant to paragraphs 1, 2, 3, 4, 5 and 6 – as long as we need so as to provide you with the services offered by our organisation and for up to 10 (ten) years.
 Your data will be deleted once we no longer need them.

 Personal data collected for management and financial purposes will be stored for up to 10 years, considering relevant legal regulations.

 We will keep your personal data – collected pursuant to paragraph 7 – for up to 10 years.

 You can withdraw your consent at any time.